35 Unusual Facts About Maine Coon Cats

 In the first big cat show held in Madison Square Garden in 1986, United States, a brown tabby Maine Coon cat named Cosey (or Cosie) was awarded the ‘Best Cat’ winner (source 1).

-They are not aggressive in nature at all, unless something like this has happened to them.
+They are not aggressive at all unless something like this has happened to them.

-This lack of knowledge has resulted in many obese Maine Coon cats since owners have started overfeeding their cats, panicking that they are not as big as they expected them to grow.
+This lack of knowledge has resulted in many obese Maine Coon cats since owners overfeed their cats, worried they are not as big as they expected them to grow.

 It is better to purchase or adopt Maine Coon cats in pairs, as this cat breed is prone to loneliness and has high social needs.